 SELECT PAPERS, ARTICLES, BOOK REVIEWS AND AWARDS

 Bruce has authored over two thousand published papers and articles for Baptist and historical journals, print and digital, including the select following related to Baptist history:

-- Daily articles, “Baptists and the American Civil War: In Their Own Words” Digital Project, 2011-present (read reviews)
+- Daily articles, “Baptists and the American Civil War: In Their Own Words” Digital Project, 2011-2015 (read reviews)

 - Monthly articles, “Baptists and the American Civil War,” Baptists Today, 2011-2015